scriptit-fr/GenAIApp/README.md

 ### Enable web browsing (optional)

-If you want to allow the chat to perform web searches and fetch web pages, you can either:
+If you want to allow the chat to perform web searches and fetch web pages, enable browsing on your chat instance:
-- run the chat with a Gemini model
-- if you're using OpenAI's model, you'll need to enable browsing (and set your Google Custom Search API key, as desbribed above)

 ```javascript
 chat.enableBrowsing(true);